 There is a big difference between pushing a motivating a child to do something.
 You motivate a child by being a role model, showing them their options, keeping them informed about things, etc. As a parent, it is your job to motivate your child to take on opportunities that might affect their life in a great way.
 Provide them with their options and tell them the advantages of every cause they may choose to join.
 That’s how you keep them motivated.

 Parents have the hardest job in the world.
 They don’t just have to care about the health of their child, keep him clothed and fed, or send them off to school.
 The job does not end there.
 As a parent, you must also take action into what your child grows into.
-This requires a great deal of guidance and motivating.
+This requires a great deal of guidance, educational activities, and motivation.
 With these tips, you can learn how to turn your child into a well-rounded individual.

 Connie Elser is a child psychologist but more importantly, a mother of four.
 Her experience is what teaches Connie to guide both children and parents in the right direction.
 According to Connie, parents are bound to make thousands of mistakes in raising their children, but it’s the things they do right that count the most.